Printer-friendly version

 2. This procedure also covers:

-1. the approval of program-related changes including program-specific variations or exemptions to requirements stated in a policy or procedure for:
+2. the approval of program-related changes including, program-specific variations or exemptions to requirements stated in a policy or procedure for:

-1. admission, enrolment and progression requirements (in conjunction with the Coursework Admission and Enrolment Policy);
+1. admission, enrolment and progression requirements (in conjunction with the Undergraduate, Doctor of Medicine, Non-Award and CSP Admissions Procedure, Postgraduate Coursework Admissions Procedure, Academic Progression Procedure and Enrolment Procedure);

-2. credit limits (in conjunction with the Credit for Previous Studies and Recognised Prior Learning Policy); and
+2. credit limits (in conjunction with the Recognition of Prior Learning Policy and Procedure); and

-3. calculation of class of honours (in conjunction with the Bachelor Honours Degree Policy);
+3. calculation of class of honours (in conjunction with the Awards Policy, Program Design Procedure and Bachelor Honours Degree Procedure

-2. pathway arrangements for the UQ Foundation Year program;
+3. pathway arrangements for the UQ College Foundation program;

-6. non-standard course design (e.g. unit values) (in conjunction with the Course Design Policy);
+7. non-standard course design (in conjunction with the Course Design Policy);

-3. For Higher Degree by Research (HDR) programs refer to 4.60 Higher Degree by Research Candidates.
+3. For Higher Degree by Research (HDR) programs refer to the Higher Degree by Research Candidates Policy.

 2.0 Process and Key Controls